Mountains are a type of landform, characterized by a higher elevation as compared to the surrounding areas.

 When this lava erupts and piles up on the surface of the earth, it cools and solidifies to form a volcanic mountain.

 In many instances, the volcanic materials erupt to great heights due to pressure from under the earth's crust.
-Examples of volcanic mountains are the Mount Fuji located in Japan and Mount Etna located in Europe.
+Examples include Mount Fuji in Japan and Mount Etna in Europe.

 Plateau Mountains

-Usually, they occur near to the fold mountain ranges.
-An example of plateau mountain is the Catskill Mountain located in New York.
+Plateau mountains often occur near fold mountain ranges.
+An example is the Catskill Mountains in New York.

 Besides these, there are also some mountains that are formed as a result of combined natural forces of the earth.